A large-scale 18th century Rococo carved giltwood mirror. Circa 1740.

-This impressive large-scale late-Baroque period mirror exhibits many of the features of the early- to mid-18th century, when asymmetry and the craze for the extravagant Rococo reached its peak.
-This chic form harmonises well with the fashion for romantic chinoiserie and light-hearted theatrical expression with C-scrolls, foliage and sinuous curves incorporating rocaille work.
-Very much “a style without rules“.
+This very impressive, late-Baroque period mirror exhibits many of the features of the early- to mid-18th century, when asymmetry and the craze for the extravagant Rococo reached its peak.
+This chic form harmonizes well with the fashion for romantic chinoiserie and light-hearted theatrical expression with C-scrolls, foliage and sinuous curves incorporating rocaille work.
+Very much “a style without rules”.

 In very good condition overall.

 An almost identical mirror is illustrated in Herbert Cescinsky ‘English Furniture Of The Eighteenth Century’, George Routledge & Sons (1911) vol. II, p.
 328, fig. 362 – however in this illustration the eagle holding the spray of roses and leaves appears to be a later addition.

 Note similarities with a Rococo carved frame containing an 18th-century Chinese mirror picture in the mirror room at Saltram House, Plymton, Devon.

 For the ultimate in Rococo and Baroque visit the Würzburg Residence – Balthazar Neumann.